-Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence of compliance Fires should only be allowed within fire-safe demarcated areas (and only within the site camp); No fuelwood collection is allowed on-site; The total removal of all invasive alien vegetation should take place to decrease the fire risk - Although there were few invasive plants found during the environmental process, these may establish to a degree as a result of site disturbance.
+Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence of compliance Fires should only be allowed within fire-safe demarcated areas (and only within the site camp); No fuelwood collection is allowed on-site; EPC Contractor In compliance with the actions defined as well as requirements detailed in the health and safety plan. • ESA and ECO Daily Weekly environmental checklists.

+Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence of compliance The total removal of all invasive alien vegetation should take place to decrease the fire risk - Although there were few invasive plants found during the environmental process, these may establish to a degree as a result of site disturbance.
 This must be done in accordance with the Alien Vegetation Management Plan; Cigarette butts may not be thrown in the veld but must be disposed of correctly.
-The contractor, must designate smoking areas (in compliance with the Tobacco Products Control Amendment Act 63 of 2008) with suitable receptacles for disposal; In case of an emergency, the contact details of the local fire and emergency services must be readily available; EPC Contractor In compliance with the actions defined as well as requirements detailed in the health and safety plan.
-Throughout the construction phase ESA and ECO Daily Weekly environmental checklists.
+The contractor, must designate smoking areas (in compliance with the Tobacco Products Control Amendment Act 63 of 2008) with suitable receptacles for disposal; In case of an emergency, the contact details of the local fire and emergency services must be readily available; Contractors must ensure that basic firefighting equipment and suitably qualified/experienced personnel are available on site at all times, as per the specifications defined by the health and safety representative / consultant; The fire risk on site is a point of discussion that must take place as part of the pre-construction compliance workshop and the environmental induction training prior to commencement of construction; Biomass from the removal of woody vegetation currently present on site should be chipped to reduce its flammability, and The contractor must also comply with the requirements of the Occupational Health and Safety Act with regards to fire protection.
 Monthly environmental control reports.

-Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence of compliance Contractors must ensure that basic firefighting equipment and suitably qualified/experienced personnel are available on site at all times, as per the specifications defined by the health and safety representative / consultant; The fire risk on site is a point of discussion that must take place as part of the pre-construction compliance workshop and the environmental induction training prior to commencement of construction; Biomass from the removal of woody vegetation currently present on site should be chipped to reduce its flammability, and The contractor must also comply with the requirements of the Occupational Health and Safety Act with regards to fire protection.